swisstopo/swissgeol-viewer-app/README.md

 A few URL parameters will modify the behavior of the viewer:

 - `noLimit` disable the navigation limits (sphere and lava).
 Use noLimit=false to enforce limits on local dev.
-- `assetIds` display some additional Cesium ION 3dtilesets (coma separated list of CesiumIon ids)
+- `ionAssetIds` display some additional Cesium ION 3dtilesets (coma separated list of CesiumIon ids)
+- `ionToken` optional token to access Cesium ION 3dtilesets
 - `initialScreenSpaceError` define the visual quality (default: 10000)
 - `maximumScreenSpaceError` define the visual quality (default: 2.0 except for localhost which is 20.0)
 - `ownterrain=false` disables the terrain (mind that their is only data in the swissrectangle)